Walt's – An American Restaurant

-Walt's – An American Restaurant is a dinner place located on Main Street, U.S.A. at Disneyland Paris, themed to Walt Disney, the creator of the Walt Disney Company.
-It is known as one of the main restaurants of the resort, and specialises in table services.
+Walt's – An American Restaurant is a themed dining establishment located on Main Street, U.S.A. at Disneyland Paris.
+Paying tribute to Walt Disney, the creator of the Walt Disney Company, the restaurant is considered one of the premier dining locations at the resort, offering table service and a menu inspired by American cuisine.

 Concept

 When designing Euro Disneyland, Imagineers wanted to create a place which would act as a tribute to Walt Disney, since European guests were not as acquainted to his life as American guests were.
 Imagineer Eddie Sotto wanted this place to be designed as a Club 33 for the average guests.